stany9g/stany9g.github.io/index.md

 Exercise:

-Create this table and fill the data
+1. Create this table and fill it with data

 ![Employee table](Employee_table.png)